Impact through Supplier diversity—What is it and why is it important to PYP?

 Publish Your Purpose Press is a certified LGBTBE, with a majority of our employees being women.
 We are committed to supplier diversity and supporting other diversely owned businesses.
 We are a small publishing house and we know the importance of not only networking with other businesses and business owners but also supporting one another.
 A high tide raises all boats; through supporting one another we are able to uplift other businesses by referring people, using their services, or promoting them through networking and vice versa.

-We also recognize the work that diversely owned businesses do for their communities and the importance of giving back to marginalized communities, whether that giving back is through donations, sponsoring local events, or uplifting a community.
+We also recognize the work that diversely owned businesses do for their communities and the importance of giving back to underrepresented communities, whether that giving back is through donations, sponsoring local events, or uplifting a community.
 Diversely owned businesses are usually the ones that give back the most and community impact is something that we strive to ensure we are encompassing in our work.